dineshUmasankar/YARTBML/docs/src/specification.md

 # 1 Introduction

 YARTBML is a functional programming langauge with a set of basic primitive and complex datatypes.
-It is a statically typed general purpose langauage that runs on top of GO.
-The YARTBML language uses the GO compiler to translate the source file into machine code.
+It is a statically typed general purpose language that runs with its own interpreter built in GO.
+Memory management is handled by GO, and the interpreter is a binary file which was compiled by Go to the specific machine architecture.

 # 2 Lexical Structure
 This section specifies the lexical structure of the programming language.